top of page

 Tailleville, looking at the northern side.
 The small copse of tree on the right by the water-tower is the one captured by Fred's platoon.

-We had time to discover Tailleville in detail, saw the copse of tree taken by Fred, exploring the remains of the German defenses, until we drove to the edge of the forest south-east of Tailleville, where D Company ended DDay.
+We had time to discover Tailleville in detail, saw the copse of tree taken by Fred's platoon, exploring the remains of the German defenses, until we drove to the edge of the forest south-east of Tailleville, where D Company ended DDay.

 "I knew them all" Fred Moar, talking about the dead officers of the Queen Own's Rifles in Le Mesnil-Patry.